Eigenvalues

 Algebraic Multiplicity

-An eigenvalue c has algebraic multiplicity k if (t-c)k is the highest power of (t-c) that divides the characteristic polynomial.
+An eigenvalue c has an algebraic multiplicity (or just multiplicity) of k iff (t-c)k is the highest power of (t-c) that divides the characteristic polynomial.

 Characteristic Equation